arjunsingh14/arjunsingh14/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Arjun and I'm a Computer Science undergrad from Canada

-🌱Interests:
-  - Web development
-  - Data Science :chart:

 :mailbox_with_mail:Feel free to reach out via email or LinkedIn: arjun.bhandal@ryerson.ca | https://www.linkedin.com/in/arjunsbb/